GregoryShen/01-FunctionTest/Selenium/Selenium official guide.md

 ##### Maximize window

-Enlarges[^ 2] the window.
+Enlarges[^2] the window.
 For most operating systems, the window will fill the screen, without blocking the operating system's own menus and toolbars.

 **<u>Python</u>**